zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 ```

 As we see all it does is extracting the cookies from the responses and if it finds the cookie "PHPSESSID" it saves it on a variable called "currentSession".
-We can access to this variable from any other script, on this case we make a simple print on python as a **Stand Alone** script.
+We can access to this variable from any other script, in this case we make a simple print on python as a **Stand Alone** script.

 ```python
 from org.zaproxy.zap.extension.script import ScriptVars